tcjdesign/dockerfiles/discordbot/1.6/README.md

 To set it up on first start:
 </br>docker attach [name of container]
+</br>Create bot account: https://twentysix26.github.io/Red-Docs/red_guide_bot_accounts
-</br>Enter discord email, password, admin group and etc.
+</br>Enter discord token, admin group and etc.
 </br>To exit again press CTRL+P and then CTRL+Q

 Red has been completely rewritten.
 It is now fully modular and it comes with sets of features/commands that can be enabled/disabled to your liking, making it customizable exactly how you want.